Phased Return to Work Letter - Do I Need a Sick Note?

 Disability accommodation requiring ergonomic changes, software, or role modifications

-Where your condition meets the Equality Act 2010 disability definition — a substantial and long-term adverse effect on normal day-to-day activities for 12 months or more — your employer has a legal duty to consider reasonable adjustments.
+Where your condition meets the Equality Act 2010 section 6 disability definition, a substantial and long-term adverse effect on normal day-to-day activities lasting 12 months or more, your employer has a legal duty under section 20 of the Act to consider reasonable adjustments.
 A medical letter documenting the adjustments recommended by a GMC-registered doctor provides the clinical basis for that duty to be acted on.

 For detailed workplace modification documentation, a dedicated work adjustment certificate provides a more clinically detailed framework than a standard sick note or return certificate.